joelouthan/theologic.us/content/posts/doctrine-apostles-creed/apostles-creed03.md

 A person with reasonable intelligence can be taught written and reading language.
 They can be taught math.
 They can be taught many things.

-But I don't care how brilliant you are: you cannot to believe in God.
+But I don't care how brilliant you are: you cannot be taught to believe in God.

-It does not matter how often you went to church, how many Sunday Schools, Bible colleges, Seminaries you've attended.
+It does not matter how often you went to church, how many Sunday Schools, Bible colleges, and seminaries you've attended.
 I don't care how many churches you pastored.
 I don't care how much you have given to the poor.
 I don't care what you do.

 The fact is for you to believe in God you must be born again.